 7. “Run” by George Strait

-This mellow country song has a very calming and charming opening intro.
-It fits the theme of the melody that deals with missing someone a lot.
+This mellow country song has a very charming opening intro.
+It fits feeling of missing someone a lot.
 Here the waiting party encourages the other to hurry up and run to him.
 The narrator in this tune is anticipating a reunion with the person closest to his heart.
-It is a touching and relatable song for all those who had to spend some time apart.
+It is a touching and relatable song for couples who endured a long distance relationship.

 8. “Running Back” by Thin Lizzy